 It did an amazing job with hydrating my skin that was left dry from the harsh acne treatments but no matter how much I applied, it didn’t leave an annoying greasy layer on the surface.

-It gives a nice and subtle glow on the skin, but you can see it’s more hydrating than occlusive and I am so happy it worked so good for me and my particular concern.
+It gives a nice and subtle glow on the skin, but you can see it’s more hydrating than occlusive and I am so happy it worked so well for me and my particular concern.

-That being said, I do not intend to use this every night once my irritation is completely gone, however, I will definitely be indulging in it at least once a week.
+That being said, I do not intend to use this every night once my irritation is completely gone; however, I will definitely be indulging in it at least once a week.